The Departed: Score

 The film score for The Departed was written by Howard Shore and performed by guitarists Sharon Isbin, G. E. Smith, Larry Saltzman and Marc Ribot.
 The score was recorded in Shore's own studio in New York State.
 The album, The Departed: Original Score, was released December 5, 2006 by New Line, and produced by Jason Cienkus.

 Scorsese described the music as "a very dangerous and lethal tango" and cited the guitar-based score of Murder by Contract and the zither in The Third Man as inspiration.

-Cancelled sequel
+The film also quotes significantly from Donizetti's opera Lucia di Lammermoor.
+Frank Costello is seen listening to the famous sextet from Act 2 of the opera, and has its theme as his phone ringtone.

+Sequel

-Although many of the key characters in the film are dead by the end, there was a script written for a sequel.
-This was ultimately shelved due to the expense and Scorsese's lack of interest in creating a sequel.
+Although many key characters in the film die by the end, there was a script written for a sequel.
+This was ultimately shelved due to the expense and Scorsese's lack of interest in creating sequels.
+This differs from the original Infernal Affairs, which has a prequel and a sequel to tie up loose ends.